potmat/homebridge-google-nest-sdm/README.md

 A homebridge plugin that uses the Google Smart Device Management API.

-Currently only supports cameras (not the new battery powered ones) and thermostats.
+Currently only supports cameras/doorbells, (not the new battery powered ones) and thermostats.
 Copies the RTSP stream directly from your Nest cam to Home, no transcoding.

 # Example Homebridge config: